intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 The master provides the following services:
 - Dynamic data sharding.
 The master can dispatch training data shards to workers according to the computation capability of the worker.
-- Collect runtime statistics, including the workload of each Pod, training throughput, training process.
+- Collect runtime statistics, including the workload of each parameter server and worker, training throughput, training process.
 - Scale up/down Pods.
 The master generates a Scale CRD to scale up/down parameter servers or workers according.